enonic/lib-react4xp/README.md

 };
 ```

 What happens when the browser runs the component and dependency scripts?
 One of the dependency urls we got from `getAllUrls` from will be the React4xp client wrapper (at `/_/service/<app.name>/react4xp-client`).
-When this is run, the wrapper is exposed to the browser as `CLIENT` in a global object `React4xp`.
+When this is run, the wrapper is exposed to the browser as `CLIENT` in a global object `React4xp`, with a rendering method: `React4xp.CLIENT.render(component, targetElementId, props)`.

-The component script is also downloaded and run, and adds the React component `SimpleGreeter` to the same `React4xp` object - as `React4xp.SimpleGreeter`:
+The component scripts are also downloaded and run, and adds the React components to the same `React4xp` object - e.g. as `React4xp.SimpleGreeter`:

 ```jsx harmony
 // src/main/react4xp/_components/SimpleGreeter.jsx: